 Abstract

 Machine translation in literary translation remains great challenges due to the high cultural and artistic elements inherent in literary texts.
-In the context of artificial intelligence, this study uses a large language model-based machine translation system DeepSeek-V3 to investigate its performance in translating folk literary works.
+In the context of artificial intelligence, this study uses a large language model-based machine translation system, DeepSeek-V3, to investigate its performance in translating folk literary works.
 Methodologically, a qualitative approach is conducted and the renowned Zhuang folk tale Ye Xian is selected as the sample.
-Based on the Multidimensional Quality Metrics framework, this study identifies the common error types in the DeepSeek-translated text.
+Based on the Multidimensional Quality Metrics framework, this study identifies common error types in the DeepSeek-translated text.
 Subsequently, appropriate post-editing strategies are proposed to address these issues.
 The findings reveal that the common error types involve accuracy, terminology, fluency, and locale convention errors.
 In response, four post-editing strategies are proposed, namely semantic correction, fluency optimization, terminology standardization, and cultural annotating.
-It is hoped that these strategies could enhance the quality of machine translation with large language model in folk literary works, hence contributing to the advancement of machine translation in the field of literature.
+It is hoped that these strategies could enhance the quality of machine translation with large language models in folk literary works, hence contributing to the advancement of machine translation in the field of literature.

 Key Words: machine translation, error types, post-editing strategies, Zhuang ethnic group’s folktales